Mikyla Grant-Mentis: Professional

 At the end of February 2020, Grant-Mentis signed with the Buffalo Beauts to finish the 2019–20 NWHL season along with Merrimack teammate Léa-Kristine Demers.
 She scored three points (2 goal, 1 assist) in two regular season games and added another two points (1 goal, 1 assist) in the PHF playoffs semi-final qualification as the Beauts lost to the Connecticut Whale.
 She was named Player of the Week in her first week in the PHF.

 In May 2020, she signed with the Toronto Six, joining the team ahead of their first season in the PHF.
 Her first PHF goal as a member of the Six took place in a January 24, 2021, contest versus the 2019 Clarkson Cup champion Minnesota Whitecaps.
 A 6–5 shootout loss, Grant-Mentis became the only Six player to score in the shootout round.
 She recorded the game-winning goal in the Six's first win in franchise history against the Boston Pride on January 26, coming back from a 1–0 deficit with a pair of third period goals by Brooke Boquist and Grant-Mentis.
-She become the most decorated player in a single PHF season, earning a record four accolades, including the first black player in league history to win the Most Valuable Player and Newcomer of the Year Award.
+She become the most decorated player in a single PHF season, earning a record four accolades, including the first Black player in league history to win the Most Valuable Player and Newcomer of the Year Award.
 Additionally, she was the leading scorer on the Six, which won the regular season title, and was tied as the league-leading scorer.

 On May 9, 2022, Grant-Mentis signed a 1 year, $80 000 deal to return to the Buffalo Beauts.
 This deal made her to highest paid player in PHF history.

+After the PHF folding following the 2022-23 season and the founding of the PWHL, Grant-Mentis went undrafted but signed a free agent contract with PWHL Ottawa.
+After an underwhelming start to the season and following a stretch of healthy scratches, Grant-Mentis was released from her contract with PWHL Ottawa.

+On March 10, 2024, Grant-Mentis signed a Reserve Player Contract with PWHL Montreal.
+During the 2024–25 season, she recorded three goals and five assists in 30 games for the Victoire.
+On June 20, 2025, she signed a two-year contract with the Seattle Torrent.